ginobilinie/codeBook/README.md

 193. maximumGap_sort.cpp: directly sort and then a for loop pass.
 If we need to solve it in O(n), then we should not sort it.

 194. radixSort.cpp: 1) Do following for each digit i where i varies from least significant digit to the most significant digit.
 ………….a) Sort input array using counting sort (or any stable sort) according to the i’th digit.
+The time complexity of radix sort is (d*(n)), where d is number of digits for the maximum value.
 Here we make it understandable via an example:
 <pre>
 Original, unsorted list (arr): 170, 45, 75, 90, 802, 24, 2, 66
 Iteraition 1: consider the least significant digit (1st)